The Montford Point Marines

 Fighting for the Right to Fight

-From 1942 to 1949, approximately 20,000 African American men were admitted to the Marine Corps.
-With segregation in place, these men trained at a separate base at Montford Point in Jacksonville, North Carolina, a part of Marine Corps Base Camp Lejeune.
-During World War II, just months after Pearl Harbor, President Franklin D Roosevelt issued the order to admit African Americans into the Corps.
+From 1942 to 1949, approximately 20,000 African-American men were admitted to the Marine Corps.
+With segregation in place, these men trained at a separate base at Montford Point Camp in Jacksonville, North Carolina.
+President Franklin D. Roosevelt issued the order to admit African Americans into the Corps.
 The Marines were the last branch of the service to include African Americans.

 Aware that they had to “fight for the right to fight,” these individuals trained harder than their Caucasian counterparts to assume roles as ammunition carriers and later, frontline fighters.
 This compounded the segregation they endured at their base camp where they were forbidden to enter Camp Lejeune without a white Marine accompanying them; they could not cross the railroad tracks into Jacksonville.
-They were not afforded doctors or other support personnel assigned to their white counterparts.
-Their African American drill sergeants pushed them physically and mentally to withstand tests that surpassed the high standards used for white Marines.
+They were not afforded the support personnel assigned to their white counterparts.
+Their African-American drill sergeants pushed them physically and mentally to withstand tests that surpassed the high standards used for white Marines.

-After a Presidential order from Harry S Truman in 1948 to desegregate the military, Montford Point was deactivated as a black training facility.
-In 1974, it was renamed Camp Gilbert H Johnson in honor of the man who served as one of the first black Marines who was promoted to drill instructor while the camp was segregated.
+After a Presidential order from Harry S. Truman in 1948 to desegregate the military, Montford Point was deactivated as a black training facility.
+In 1974, it was renamed Camp Gilbert H. Johnson in honor of the man who served as one of the first black Marines.
+Johnson was promoted to drill instructor while the camp was segregated.
 He continued to serve in the Marine Corps after desegregation including service in the Korean War retiring with the rank of Sergeant Major.

 The Montford Point Marines’ significant service to the Marine Corps and the nation was recognized in 2012 when all men known to have served were awarded a Congressional Gold Medal.
-With no official record of those who served from 1942 to 1949, the Montford Point Marine Association has sought to recognize and continue awarding the medal to the families of the men who served but were not recognized.
+The Montford Point Marine Association continues to find those not yet recognized.

 2023 Celebratory Events

-Montford Point Marine Day Observance - The official observance ceremony will be held from 8 AM to 10 AM, Friday, August 25, 2023 at the Montford Point Marine Memorial at 100 Montford Landing Road.
-The National Montford Point Marine Association will be honoring more than 20 Montford Point Marines with the Congressional Gold Medal, the highest award given to a civilian by the United States government. surviving Montford Pointers and family members will attend.
-Attire for the event is military uniform of the day and civilian appropriate attire.
-No Base Pass required.
+Montford Point Marine Day Observance - The official observance ceremony will be held from 8 AM to 10 AM, Friday, August 25, 2023, at the Montford Point Marine Memorial at 100 Montford Landing Road.
+The National Montford Point Marine Association will be honoring more than 50 Montford Point Marines with the Congressional Gold Medal, the highest award given to a civilian by the United States government. surviving Montford Pointers and family members will attend.
+Attire for the event is the military uniform of the day and civilian-appropriate attire.
+No Base Pass is required.

 For more information on the Montford Point Marine Association Convention and related events, visit:: https://montfordpointmarines.org/events